Local News Links:... .........................

 January 18, 1958, Winnipeg Free Press

-Halter brought officials from the "big four" leagues together for a conference at Winnipeg's Royal Alexandra Hotel on Main Street in January 1958 to hash out a merger deal.
-It ended with an agreement in principle to create a Canadian Football League, at first called the Canadian Football Commission, with G. Sydney Halter to serve as its first commissioner.
+Halter invited officials from the "big four" regional football leagues operating in the county together for a conference at Winnipeg's Royal Alexandra Hotel on Main Street in January 1958 to finalize a merger deal.

-Halter guided the league
+Halter guided the new league

-After his retirement as commissioner in 1966, Halter dedicated himself to the sport of horse racing and served two stints as chair of the Manitoba Horse Racing Commission.
+After his retirement as commissioner in 1966, Halter dedicated himself to the sport of horse racing and served for two stints as chair of the Manitoba Horse Racing Commission.
 Under his tenure, Assiniboia Downs expanded its thoroughbred racing season from 42 to 120 days and a rural harness racing circuit was created.

 Winnipeg Stadium

-After Halter's death on October 24, 1990 ,
+After Halter's death on October 24, 1990,

 there was a push to have Winnipeg Stadium renamed the G. Sydney Halter Memorial Stadium.
 Winnipeg Enterprises, however, stood firm in its practice of not naming any of the sports facilities, (such as the stadium, arena and velodrome), under their administration.

-When you sit down to watch the CFL playoffs this weekend take a moment to remember the Winnipegger who brought the league together!
+When you sit down to watch the CFL playoffs this weekend, take a moment to remember the Winnipegger who brought the league together!

 No comments: